Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 - Added the termination resistors back to CAN0, provided drill to cut pads to disconnect the termination resistors for CAN0 and CAN1

 ## Revision v1.01a
 - DNP the jumpers for 5V power between the Duet and the SBC.
 A more modern SBC (e.g. RPi 4) needs too much 5V power, especially with a screen, to make it sensible to supply from the Duet.
-Similarily the spare 5V power budget on the SBC may not be sufficient for the Duet.
+Similarly the spare 5V power budget on the SBC may not be sufficient for the Duet.
 In addition some SBCs require >5V on the 5V rail to not give a under voltage warning.
 - Minor component changes that do not impact functionality.
 ## Revision v1.01
 - Improved ADC calibration